Supreme Soviet of the Estonian Soviet Socialist Republic: Organization

 The structure and formal functions of the Supreme Soviet of the Estonian SSR were copied from the Supreme Soviet of the Soviet Union.
 The sessions of the Supreme Soviet lasted only several days twice a year and decisions were made unanimously and without much discussion.
-Supreme Soviet elections were irregular until 1975 and were held every five years in 1975–1985.
-The Supreme Soviet gathered in Tallinn, in the Toompea Castle building which now houses the Riigikogu.
+Supreme Soviet elections were held after every four years until 1978 and were held every five years in 1978–1985.
+The Supreme Soviet gathered in Tallinn, in the Toompea Castle building which now houses the Riigikogu (as it did in interwar Estonia).

 Chairmen of the Supreme Soviet

 Presidents of the Presidium of the Supreme Soviet

 The presidium was the permanent body of the Supreme Soviet.
-Its chairman was the de jure head of state.
+Its chairman was the de jure head of state of Estonian SSR.

 The chairmen of the presidium were: